markyharris/tides/README.md

 <i><b>Note:</b> layout0 uses an image created by https://www.tide-forecast.com/, scraped and converted to 1 bit image
 to display.
 While layout1 uses data from an API at https://tidesandcurrents.noaa.gov/map/index.html to plot the data using matplotlib library.
-There is an advantage to layout0 in that you can display tide charts from around the world, while layout1 is for the US only.</i>
+There is an advantage to layout0 in that you can display tide charts from around the world, while layout1 is for the US only.
+But layout1 can is more readable and can display 7 days worth of tide info.</i>

 <b>RUNNING SOFTWARE</b>
 From the command line enter;
 <pre><code>
 sudo python3 tides_main.py  0 # 0 = layout0, 1 = layout1</pre></code>

-If you leave the number off it will default whatever the variable 'use_disp_format' is set to in 'tides_main.py'
+If you leave the number off it will default to whatever the variable 'use_disp_format' is set to in 'tides_main.py'
 <pre><code>
 use_disp_format = 0 # 0 = layout0, 1 = layout1</pre></code>